-We recognise that information is vital in identifying and tackling all forms of abuse and neglect, and in promoting children's welfare, including their educational outcomes.
-Schools and nurserys have clear powers to share, hold and use information for these purposes.
+- 281. We recognise that information is vital in identifying and tackling all forms of abuse, neglect, and exploitation, and in promoting children's welfare, including their educational outcomes.
+Schools and colleges have clear powers to share, hold and use information for these purposes. - 282.
 We expect all staff to share information with practitioners and local agencies.
 We are committed to sharing information as early as possible to help identify, assess and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging, or where a child is already known to the local authority children's social care.
+Where children of the same family attend different education settings the DSL (or a deputy) will work with the DSLs of the other settings to ensure effective information sharing to help to